-When I asked if there were any situations in which they would feel comfortable wearing full hijab, Saida and Fatima told me they be comfortable at the mosque or at school (they attend technical colleges in the Twin Cities), because many other women there wear full hijab.
+However, Saida and Fatima both told me they would be comfortable wearing full hijab at the mosque or at the technical colleges they attend, because many other women in these places wear it.
 In these conversations, they adopted a view of themselves not as individual players seeking the right of personal expression, but as members of a community seeking to express what they consider an internally consistent style of dress.
 In the case of full hijab, they found at the mosque and at their schools not a venue to express their individuality, but a safe space in which to declare a shared ethnic and religious identity.